haseebkamran10/RoboRallyBackend/RoboRallyBackend-main/RoboRallyBackend-main/README.md

-# RoboRally-Web
+# RoboRallyBackend
-A web-based multiplayer RoboRally game using Spring Boot
+RoboRally is a web-based multiplayer game.
+This repository is the backend side of our setup.